-The Company has utilized the governmental COVID-19 help packages related to delayed A-skat and AM-contribution, and granted VAT loan, the obligations related to these measures amounted by the end of the financial year 2020/21 to DKK 2,970 thousand.
-Repayment will follow the governmental stipulated deadlines, with the last payment due ultimo April 2023.
+The Company has utilized the governmental COVID-19 help packages related to delayed A-skat and AM-contribution and granted VAT loan.
+Repayment has started and will follow the governmental stipulated deadlines, with the last payment due ultimo April 2023.